relksorg/relksorg.github.io/docs/code/SystemVerilog.md

 ### Genesys-ZU-5EV

-* Calling on Euclids algorithm as a dedicated module
+* Calling on gcf algorithm as a dedicated module

 ```verilog
 `timescale 1ns / 1ps